 You may report it to the Registry at 1800-2255-529 or via their website.

-All details will be kept confidential and will not be disclosed to the money lender without your consent.
-In addition, to facilitate the investigation on your complaint, you may be required to attend an interview with the Ministry of Law officers to provide them with relevant information and documents relating to your loan transactions or dealings with the money lenders.
+All details will be kept confidential and will not be disclosed to the Singapore moneylender without your consent.
+In addition, to facilitate the investigation of your complaint, you may be required to attend an interview with the Ministry of Law officers to provide them with relevant information and documents relating to your loan transactions or dealings with the money lenders.

-What Can I Do If A Licensed Money Lender Is Harassing Or Threatening Me?
+What Can I Do If A Licensed Money Lender Singapore Is Harassing Or Threatening Me?

 Any harassment or threatening behaviour is considered unfair practice and will be subject to regulation by the Registry of Moneylenders.
 You can also make a police report as such behaviours are taken seriously.